JavBou/MISTProject1/README.md

 Our task was to construct a relational database for a football club.
 Our central entity, teams, represents the numerous teams that are formed within the football club.
 These teams are comprised of players, coaches, and sponsors, all of whom participate in numerous matches.
 We're also modeling other aspects surrounding the teams, such as social media, injuries, etc. Our goal is to accurately model these various relationships, generating sample data sets, and populating our table and attributes with the same data to showcase the performance and effectiveness of the model.
 We're also aiming to perform various queries on this data model to highlight key metrics and insights surrounding the operations and functionality of the football club.
 ## Chat GPT

 To get a framework for our data model, we utilized chat GPT to generate initial concepts for tables, attributes, and relationships, surrounding a hypothetical football club.
-While we did utilize many of ChatGPT's entities and attributes in our final model, we made some edits with regards to the types of tables used (ie: we did not include the travel itineraries entity) and recommended relationships (ie: rather than having a many to many with medical staff and players, we created a one to many with between medical staff and teams).
+While we did utilize many of ChatGPT's entities and attributes in our final model, we made some edits with regard to the types of tables used (ie: we did not include the travel itineraries entity) and recommended relationships (ie: rather than having a many to many with medical staff and players, we created a one to many with between medical staff and teams).

 ### The input prompt is as follows: